harperreed/harper.blog/content/post/2024-03-19-how-to-leica-like-a-noob.md

 - My goal is to break my cameras while using them.
 My biggest fear is that they will get broken while they are sitting on a counter or a shelf.
 They are meant to be used.
 - I shoot full auto.
 100% all the time full auto.
 Even on the M (obviously manual focus).
 A lot of photographers will do everything on manual.
 I do not have time for that.
 Lol.
 Those same people will give you shit about shooting on auto.
 Fuck em.
 - Play with the macro mode. its fun.
+- One of my favorite rules of thumb for photography is: **Remove variables for better results**
     - Shoot in black and white!
+    - Don't use liveview
+    - Shoot only in f/8
+    - also works for most things in life
 - Share your [photos](https://harper.photos)!

 # Buying